Zero-G-Sys/VXAce-Hook-And-Copy-To-Clipboard/README.md

  - Add name replacements, and it will auto add all honorifics for the name
  - Add ignore text

-The main concept of this, is that you are in control of the code, and what you want to do with the text.
+The main concept of this, is that you are in control of the code, and you can do whatever you want with the preprocessing of the text before sending it to the clipboard, assuming you know minimum programming.
+If not just use the replacements modules that come by default, and read their description.

 There is a more through description in the VX Ace script and the javascript files, that you should read first.